ramvilsil/website/wwwroot/Content/BlogPosts/crypto-mining.md

-# Building a Computer for a Profit
+# Building a Computer for a Profit, Computer Hardware